Community Service Project Ideas

 - Character Band-Aid Drive.
 Kids love fun character Band-Aids!
-Any kind of character bandage is fine, but Band-Aid, Curad and Nexcare are some of the best brands.
-Current character favorites are Scooby Doo, Dora, Spiderman and Batman.
-Latex free band-aids are appreciated as well.
+While any character bandage is appreciated, current character favorites are Batman, Spiderman, Scooby Doo, Dora, Barbie, and Princesses.
+Latex free band-aids are strongly preferred.

 - Crayon and Marker Drive.
 Kids in the hospital use a lot of art supplies!
 In addition to Crayola crayons and markers, colored pencils, Color Wonder products and construction paper are used routinely and would be greatly appreciated as well.
 All supplies must be new for infection control reasons.

 - Sticker Drive.
 Following pokes or challenging procedures, children are able to pick a sticker to signal the end of the procedure as well as to communicate to the child that he/she did a good job.

 - Coloring Books.
 We use coloring books every day in the hospital and in all areas where we help to take care of kids.
 We are always in need of more coloring books, or make your own coloring book from coloring pages off the internet.

 - Pillowcases.
 Colorful, kid-friendly pillowcases are a great way to help a hospital room seem a little more like home.
 If able, we let children pick their pillowcase so it's even more personable.
 Pillowcases also double as great bags for carrying stuff home when discharged from the hospital.